Alex-Beltran97/CLI-CRUD-Node.js/README.md

 # CLI Project - CRUD in Node.js

-This project was created as excersise from the course of Node.js
+This project was created as excersise from the course of Node.js.

+## What tyoe of app is this?

+This application consist in a CRUD which it was created in Node.js and can be used within command terminal and this was created with a dynamic user interface.

 ## How can I test this app?